Diversity Course Requirement

 The DCR does not add a new course or new credits to the AA degree.
 Diversity-designated courses also meet already-existing degree requirements, either as distribution credits (in Social Science, Humanities, English or Fine Arts) or as electives.

-Why is a diversity course required only for the AA degree and not for Prof/Tech degrees or the AS degree?
+Why is a diversity course required only for the AA degree and not for Career and Technical degrees or the AS degree?

-While some Prof/Tech programs (like Criminal Justice and Early Childhood Education) do have diversity requirements, and some infuse diversity into their curriculum, other programs and the AS degree have strict restrictions on available credits.
-Prof/Tech programs (AAA, AAS, AAA-PTS, AAS-PTS, Cert and/or Cert-P) are managed by advisory boards, which also oversee any changes to their degrees.
+While some Career and Technical programs like Criminal Justice and Early Childhood Education, do have diversity requirements, and some infuse diversity into their curriculum, other programs and the AS degree have strict restrictions on available credits.
+Career and Technical programs (AAA, AAS, AAA-PTS, AAS-PTS, Cert and/or Cert-P) are managed by advisory boards, which also oversee any changes to their degrees.

 Can students petition for exemption from the DCR based on personal identity, experience or prior learning?